chaitanya046/chaitanya046.github.io/_pages/about.md

 Hi There,
 My name is Chaitanya Uttarwar, people often call me Chitti.
-I am a Java tech stack developer with over 2 years of experience.
+I am a Java tech stack and database developer with over 2.5 years of experience.
 I was working with a multinational company back in India.
 Where I contributed, managed and tested a web app.
 I currently work(Part time) as a Full Stack developer at Manulife Canada.
 My areas of expertise are: